 Adenomyosis is a non-cancerous condition of the uterus that can mimic many of the signs and symptoms of fibroids.
 This condition results from the lining cells of the uterus growing directly into the muscle wall of the uterus.
 At the time of the menstrual period, these cells in the muscle bleed as well.
 And bleeding directly into the muscle causes pain.
 As the blood accumulates, the surrounding muscle swells and forms fibrous tissue in response to the irritation.
 This swollen area within the uterine muscle wall, called an adenomyoma, feels very much like a fibroid on examination and is often confused with a fibroid on a sonogram.

-The condition can be located throughout the entire uterus and it become bulky and heavier also called diffuse adenomyosis or uterine endometriosis or localized in one spot (focal adenomyosis).
+When this condition involves the entire uterus, it becomes bulky and heavier called diffuse adenomyosis or uterine endometriosis.

 Diagnosis of Adenomyosis

 The diagnosis of adenomyosis is suspected if the uterus feels enlarged and tender to the touch during the pelvic examination and patient gives history of excessive painful bleeding.
 However, this findings may also be seen in fibroids endometriosis or uterine polyps.

 The uterus may be imaged using ultrasound (US) or magnetic resonance imaging (MRI).
 Transvaginal ultrasound is the most cost effective and widely available.
 Either modality may show an enlarged uterus.
 On ultrasound, the uterus will have a heterogeneous texture, without the focal well-defined masses that characterize uterine fibroids.